 44. To keep clean air in your house, plants such as the peace lily and spider plant help reduce levels of mold spores that grow in the home by absorbing those spores through its leaves and then circulating them to the plant’s roots where they are used as food.

 45. The most effective strategy is prevention.
 Keep a clean house with plenty of fresh air, and regularly check for potential water problems, including those in infrequently used parts of your home.
 Remember that cleaning mold does not stop mold growth.
 Moisture control is the key to mold control.
 If you have a mold problem, you must fix the water problem or the mold can return.

 If you see or smell mold in your home the best decision you can make is to call a mold professional to inspect and remediate your home.
 Doing right the first time around will ensure that your mold problem does not return.
-Call KPM Restoration today for a free inspection – (518) 859-9769
+Call KPM Restoration today to take care of your home’s mold problem – (518) 859-9769